 Fiat Deposit / Withdrawal Fee

-There are three main types of transaction fees.
-These are a fixed fee, maker fee, and taker fee.
-A fixed fee doesn’t change regarding the asset, volume, and order books.
-If you want to execute the trade immediately, you pay a taker fee.
-If market conditions don’t match your expectations, you can wait some time for the perfect match.
-Then you will pay a maker fee that usually exceeds the taker fee by 2-3 times.
+There are three main types of transaction fees; fixed, taker and maker fees.
+A fixed fee doesn’t change regardless of the asset, volume, or order books.
+A taker fee enables a trade to be executed immediately, but if the market conditions don’t match expectations, traders can wait for the perfect match; a maker fee – which usually exceeds the taker fee by 2-3 times.